Published: August 7, 2024 | Updated: November 20, 2024

-Data presented to the 2021 Alzheimer’s Association International Conference forecast 6.8 million more dementia cases between 2019 and 2050 due specifically to smoking, high body mass index (BMI) and high blood sugar.
+Data presented to the 2021 Alzheimer’s Association International Conference forecast 6.8 million more dementia cases between 2019 and 2050 due specifically to smoking, high body mass index and high blood sugar.

 “We don’t have all the proof we want, but there is building evidence that there are things that we can do that will meaningfully reduce our risk of dementia,” Dr. Cooper said.
 “I don’t know that I can point to one single factor.
-Just good general health.
-That probably would be the single most important thing in my mind.
+Just good general health: That probably would be the single most important thing in my mind.
 It is often said that what is good for the heart is good for the brain, and that’s really true.”

 “We would like to stop the disease before it ever starts,” Dr. Cooper said.

-But delaying, if not avoiding, dementia symptoms can be achieved by improving education about dementia among those who have a condition that could increase their risk.
+Delaying, if not avoiding, dementia symptoms can be achieved by improving education about dementia among those who have a condition that could increase their risk.

-The data presented at the Alzheimer’s Association International Conference forecast global cases of dementia will triple by 2050, from an estimated 57.4 million in 2019 to 152.8 million in 2050 as the overall population ages.
+The data presented at the Alzheimer’s Association International Conference forecast global cases of dementia will nearly triple by 2050, from an estimated 57.4 million in 2019 to 152.8 million in 2050 as the overall population ages.

 “We’ve seen this coming for a long time, but it still causes me a lot of anxiety,” Dr. Cooper said.
 “We’re struggling to take care of the people with dementia already, and I’m worried that we’re not really prepared for the oncoming numbers.
 Some people have described it as an oncoming tsunami, and I think that’s true.”